itsmillertim3/perform2021/progressivedelivery/README.md

 **Environment Variables**
 We need 3 environment variables
 * DT_TENANT: hostname of your SaaS or managed environment, e.g: abc12345.live.dynatrace.com
 * DT_API_TOKEN: It needs configuration read/write access.
-Best is to give it all priviliges that dont touch sensitive data
+Best is to give it all privileges that don't touch sensitive data
 * DT_PAAS_TOKEN: A PAAS Token as the script also installs a OneAgent & ActiveGate on your Bastion Host

 So - we start with